dougdonohoe/ddpoker/README-DEV.md

 ## Poker Server

-To run the DD Poker server and chat server, which is what the game talks to, you can run `PokerServer` in IntelliJ or use the `pokerserver` script:
+To run the DD Poker server and chat server, which is what the game talks to, you can run `PokerServerMain` in IntelliJ or use the `pokerserver` script:

 ```shell
 pokerserver